catinprogress/SOFT3202/A1_UseCase.md

   - The IA logs in to tool using their GitHub Credentials
   - The IA selects a Github organization by entering an organization name.
   - The tool fetches and processes contributor data for repositories within the organization.
-  - The system displays a report of most active contributor rankings along with the pre-defined metrics the calculations were based on.
+  - The system displays a report of the most active contributor rankings along with the pre-defined metrics the calculations were based on.
-  - The system prompts the IA to export the report by displaying "Export Report as JSON - Y/N".
+  - The IA selects requests to download the contributor data as a JSON file by specifying an export request
-  - The IA confirms the download by entering "Y"
   - The tool converts contribution data into JSON format and generates a downloadable report.
-  - The system downloads the JSON-formatted report into the IA's device and displays a confirmation message.
+  - The system downloads the JSON file into the IA's device.
 * **Alternative Flow (1)**: API rate limit exceeded
   - The IT Administrator is told that they cannot access the repository due to rate limit.
+* **Alternative Flow (2)**: Unauthorised or Private organization
+  - The IT Administrator is told that they cannot access the organization due to access restrictions.
+  **Alternative Flow (3)**: Empty organisation is selected
+  - The IT Administrator is told that there is no contribution data available due to the organisation being empty.
 * **Post conditions**:
   - The user has a JSON-formatted report of the contributor data saved into their device.
+  -